Email Marketing & Email Marketing Automation

 Email Dark Mode Tips and Additional Resources

-I’ve been working on the Martech Zone daily and weekly newsletters to support dark mode, be sure to subscribe here.
-As with most email coding, it’s not a simple process due to the different email clients and their proprietary coding methodologies.
+I’ve been working on the Martech Zone daily and weekly newsletters to support dark mode… be sure to subscribe here.
+As with most email coding, it’s not simple due to the different email clients and their proprietary coding methodologies.
 One issue I ran into was exceptions… for example, you want white text on a button regardless of dark mode.
 The amount of code is a bit ridiculous… I had to have the following exceptions:

 @media (prefers-color-scheme: dark ) {